 (This is also a great workout plan if you have an event coming up, or if you’re looking to switch up your routine.)

 Since many of you have let me know you’re getting married this summer or early fall, I put together a little workout just for you.
 Keep in mind that this workout is intended for the average gym-going Jane, who is free of injuries and comfortable lifting weights.
 If you are a newbie (yay!!!
 HI) check out my intro to iron pumping post here, and I recommend meeting with a trainer just to make sure your form is on point.
 As always, check with a doc before making any fitness changes, and honor your body.

--Now is a great time to clean up your eating routine.
+Clean up your eating routine.
+Now is a great time to get your eating on track.
 Make sure that you’re getting lots of protein (for muscle building + repair), produce (for nutrients, satiety, beautiful skin and hair) and water (for so many benefits including hydration replenishment and happy skin).